dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_advanced_enterprise_csharp.md

 * Specifies that the property's value is required.
 MaxLength
 * Sets the maximum allowed length of the property value (string or array).

+#### What is Signal R?

+ASP.NET Core SignalR is an open-source library that simplifies adding real-time web functionality to apps.
+Real-time web functionality enables server-side code to push content to clients instantly.

+Good candidates for SignalR:

+* Apps that require high frequency updates from the server.
+Examples are gaming, social networks, voting, auction, maps, and GPS apps.
+* Dashboards and monitoring apps.
+Examples include company dashboards, instant sales updates, or travel alerts.
+* Collaborative apps.
+Whiteboard apps and team meeting software are examples of collaborative apps.
+* Apps that require notifications.
+Social networks, email, chat, games, travel alerts, and many other apps use notifications.

+Here are some features of SignalR for ASP.NET Core:

+* Handles connection management automatically.
+* Sends messages to all connected clients simultaneously.
+For example, a chat room.
+* Sends messages to specific clients or groups of clients.
+* Scales to handle increasing traffic.

+SignalR supports the following techniques for handling real-time communication (in order of graceful fallback):

+* WebSockets
+* Server-Sent Events
+* Long Polling

+SignalR automatically chooses the best transport method that is within the capabilities of the server and client.

+#### What is GraphQL?

+GraphQL is a query language and server-side runtime for application programming interfaces (APIs) that prioritizes giving clients exactly the data they request and no more.

+GraphQL is designed to make APIs fast, flexible, and developer-friendly.
+It can even be deployed within an integrated development environment (IDE) known as GraphiQL.
+As an alternative to REST, GraphQL lets developers construct requests that pull data from multiple data sources in a single API call.

+Additionally, GraphQL gives API maintainers the flexibility to add or deprecate fields without impacting existing queries.
+Developers can build APIs with whatever methods they prefer, and the GraphQL specification will ensure they function in predictable ways to clients.

+The first example shows how a client can construct a GraphQL query, asking an API to return specific fields in a shape you’ve specified.

+        {
+        me {
+            name
+        }
+        }

+A GraphQL API would return a result like this in JSON format:

+        {
+        "me": {
+            "name": "Dorothy"
+        }
+        }

+A client can also pass arguments as part of a GraphQL query, as seen in this example:

+        {
+        human(id: "1000") {
+            name
+            location
+        }
+        }

+The result:

+        {
+        "data": {
+            "human": {
+            "name": "Dorothy,
+            "location": "Kansas"
+            }
+        }
+        }

+So this query:

+        query HeroComparison($first: Int = 3) {
+        leftComparison: hero(location: KANSAS) {
+            ...comparisonFields
+        }
+        rightComparison: hero(location: OZ) {
+            ...comparisonFields
+        }
+        }

+        fragment comparisonFields on Character {
+        name
+        friendsConnection(first: $first) {
+            totalCount
+            edges {
+            node {
+                name
+            }
+            }
+        }
+        }

+Might produce this result:

+        {
+        "data": {
+            "leftComparison": {
+            "name": "Dorothy",
+            "friendsConnection": {
+                "totalCount": 4,
+                "edges": [
+                {
+                    "node": {
+                    "name": "Aunt Em"
+                    }
+                },
+                {
+                    "node": {
+                    "name": "Uncle Henry"
+                    }
+                },
+                {
+                    "node": {
+                    "name": "Toto"
+                    }
+                }
+                ]
+            }
+            },
+            "rightComparison": {
+            "name": "Wizard",
+            "friendsConnection": {
+                "totalCount": 3,
+                "edges": [
+                {
+                    "node": {
+                    "name": "Scarecrow"
+                    }
+                },
+                {
+                    "node": {
+                    "name": "Tin Man"
+                    }
+                },
+                {
+                    "node": {
+                    "name": "Lion"
+                    }
+                }
+                ]
+            }
+            }
+        }
+        }